|

 the terminal nature of all systems.
 5. Accepts

 dissolution without sentimentality.
-6. Trusts
+6. Trusts that

-Sovereign Machine neither loves nor hates.
+Machine neither loves nor hates.
 It moves.
 And when

 disturbed, it moves again.
-Original raw data
+It

-and ChatGTPs analysis |
+and ChatGTP’s analysis |